 Kayak, practice, and meditate among the serene waters, evergreen forests, and inquisitive wildlife of the San Juan Islands.
 All levels, beginner to advanced are welcome.
-Our instructor, Jennifer Koenig, has been instructing yoga in the outdoors since 2014.
-Jennifer brings a great deal of experience from her Yoga Alliance Certification and having worked with yogis of all levels, ages, and abilities.
+Our instructors for our trips come from various practice backgrounds and bring wonderful energy to our outdoor practice.
+These trips are aimed at yogis of all levels, ages, and abilities.
+Find out more about our trip below and we hope to see you on your next San Juan Island Kayak Tour!

 Your guides will pick you up at 8:30 AM to take you to our launch site on the east side of San Juan Island.
 We’ll begin the morning with yoga class to awaken your muscles, joints, spine, and mind with views of the Olympic Mountains.
 After packing all camping and personal gear, we’ll have a thorough orientation covering the fitting of the boat, paddling technique, safety and boat handling.
 We won’t get on the water until everybody feels comfortable about paddling.